Kamal135792/comp423-course-notes/docs/tutorials/go-setup.md

 8. Reopen the project in the container by pressing Ctrl+Shift+P (or Cmd+Shift+P on Mac), typing "Dev Containers: Reopen in Container," and selecting the option.
 This may take a few minutes while the image is downloaded and the requirements are installed.

-    !!! info "If you are experiencing errors"
+    !!! warning "If you are experiencing errors"
         Make sure you have Docker running, make sure you saved your ``devcontainer.json`` file, try to close and reopen VS Code and Docker.

 9. Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running ``go version`` to see your dev container is running a recent version of Go.